rudylattae/jasmine-species/README.md

 ## Contribute

-I am eager to receive any questions or feedback about bugs and suggestions on how to improve jasmine-species.
+I welcome any questions or feedback about bugs and suggestions on how to improve jasmine-species.

 ### As a user